sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 }
 ```

 As with the Modest Maps example, we base our map on a set of tiles.
-There are many tile providers that support Leaflet; some are open source while others are commercial.
+There are many tile providers that support Leaflet; some are open source, while others are commercial.
 Leaflet has a [demo page](http://leaflet-extras.github.io/leaflet-providers/preview/) you can use to compare some of the open source tile providers.
 For our example we want to avoid tiles with roads, as the highway network looked very different in the 1940s.
 Esri has a neutral _WorldGrayCanvas_ set that works well for our visualization.
 It does include current county boundaries, and some counties may have changed their borders since the 1940s.
 For our example we won't worry about that detail, though you might consider it in any production visualization.
-Leaflet's <span class="smcp">API</span> let's us create the tile layer and add it to the map in a single statement.
+Leaflet's <span class="smcp">API</span> lets us create the tile layer and add it to the map in a single statement.
 Note that Leaflet includes a built-in option to handle attribution so we can be sure to credit the tile source appropriately.

 ``` {.javascript .numberLines}
 L.tileLayer('http://server.arcgisonline.com/ArcGIS/rest/services/'+